 The applicant must submit a completed Valley Jazz Cooperative Scholarship Program application form, as well as a copy of the applicant’s high school transcript, current through senior year mid-term grades, providing one’s cumulative high school GPA.

 The applicant may also choose to include a supporting (confidential) letter of recommendation from a pastor/worship leader, teacher, project supervisor, or mentor, addressing the applicant’s candidacy for this scholarship and (if applicable) providing details of the applicant’s involvement in one or more service/outreach activities.

 Completed applications must be received each year by MSW Ministries by April 1st.
 If April 1st falls on a weekend, then completed applications must be received by the first business day after April 1st.
 Please note that no application materials will be returned.

-To download the Valley Jazz Cooperative Scholarship Program application materials (as a .pdf file), please click here.
+To download the Valley Jazz Cooperative Scholarship Program application materials, please click on the button below (for the .pdf packet).
 This packet provides additional information on various topics, including the process by which scholarships are awarded and the requirements recipients must meet to maintain eligibility for (annual) scholarship renewal.
 The download also includes the VJCSP Application Form and the VJCSP Confidential Letter of Recommendation Form.

 To see a list of previous VJC scholarship recipients, click here.